Hiring Family Members in Your Business

 Hiring and Paying Children

-Before your own children to work in your business, check on the various types of payroll taxes to see whether you must withhold and pay these.
+Before your children to work in your business, check on the various types of payroll taxes to see whether you must withhold and pay these.
 Payroll taxes for your children as workers depends on your business type.
 According to the IRS:

 - If your business is a corporation, even if you control the corporation, all the money you pay your child is subject to payroll taxes.

 - If your business is a partnership, all money paid to your children is subject to payroll taxes unless "each partner is a parent of the child."
-(This seems to mean that if any partner isn't a parent of a child working in the business, the wages of the child are subject to payroll taxes.)

 Some things you should know about paying your children to work in your business and employment taxes for children:

-- If the business is 100% family owned and it is not a corporation or partnership, no FICA tax (Social Security and Medicare) needs to be paid by the children or the business on the child's wages.
+- If the business is 100% family-owned and it is not a corporation or partnership, no FICA tax (Social Security and Medicare) needs to be paid by the children or the business on the child's wages.

 - Have each child complete all the new hire forms, including a W-4 form for withholding income taxes.
 If your child makes less than $800 a year the child may be exempt from taxes and no withholding is required.